Les Misérables

 Les Misérables, a sung-through musical based on the novel of the same name, had its world premiere in September of 1980 at the Palais des Sports in Paris.
 The production was directed by filmmaker Robert Hossein and ran for over 100 performances.

-Following the world premiere run of the original French version, Herbert Kretzmer and James Fenton were given the task of adapting the material into an English.
-This new version, produced by Cameron Mackintosh and directed by Trevor Nunn and John Caird, opened on October 8, 1985 at the Barbican Arts Centre in London.
-The original cast included such notables as Colm Wilkinson, Michael Ball, and Patti LuPone.
+Following the world premiere run of the original French version, Herbert Kretzmer and James Fenton were given the task of adapting the material into English.
+This new version, produced by Cameron Mackintosh and directed by Trevor Nunn and John Caird, opened on October 8, 1985, at the Barbican Arts Centre in London.
+The original cast included such notables as Colm Wilkinson, Michael Ball and Patti LuPone.

 On December 4, 1985, the world premiere production of the English version transferred to the Palace Theatre in London.
 It eventually moved once more on April 3, 2004, to the Queen's Theatre.
 It has become the second longest-running musical in the world and the second longest-running show on the West End.